segalion/bindglobal/README.md

 ## Inportant notes:

-Callbacks **can not** take long time to be executed, so other binding calls will be queued.
+ - Callbacks **can not** take long time to be executed, so other binding calls will be queued.

+ - **Keyrelease** modifier apply to all keys con combination definition.
+I.e. <'Control-KeyRelease-z'> will fire when released all [Control]-key and [z]-key (after they has been simultaneously pressed)

 ## Working modes
 Callbacks can run asynchronously from main thread by **two diferent aproach**: